 Passing the live fire qualification will require 21 good shots, so we suggest bringing a box of 50 rounds→ Do you offer Handgun rental?

-No, electronic Livescan fingerprints are just an option which speeds along the application approval to approximately in 30-40 days.
-We offer this service in class and the cost is $65.
-Without electronic prints, your approval could take up to 120 days (Average turnaround time for manual background check is 6 months).→ How many states can I carry with this permit?
+No, electronic Livescan fingerprints are just an option which speeds along the application approval.
+We offer this service in class and the cost is $75.→ How many states can I carry with this permit?
 And with adding Florida permit?

 An Illinois CCW permit covers 24 states.
 If you add Florida or Arizona non-resident permits you can pick up 10 more states on top of that; both Florida and Arizona will accept our 16-hour IL training course.
 Utah, however, requires a completely separate class and it will only get you New Mexico and Washington additionally than what FL will get you.
 For complete list and more detailed info on particular states, visit http://www.usacarry.com.
 Note that you still much apply to those states for a permit and pay their respective state permit application fees.